WEST BENCH NEIGHBORHOOD ASSOCIATION

-A Board of Director who has three (3) un-excused absences for consecutive meetings shall be automatically removed from the Board of Directors.
-A Board member who falsely represents the Association, as described in Article II, Section 4, shall be automatically removed from the Board.
+A Board of Director who has three (3) unexcused absences for consecutive meetings may be removed from the Board of Directors by a majority vote of the Board.
+A Board member who falsely represents the views of the Association, as described in Article II, Section 4, shall be automatically removed from the Board.

 Vacancies Section 5.
-A vacancy in any office because of resignation, removal, disqualification or otherwise, may be filled by appointment by the Board of Directors for the unexpired portion of the term.
+A vacancy in any office because of resignation, removal, disqualification or otherwise, may be filled by appointment by the Board of Directors Until next general election

 ARTICLE V. COMMITTEES

 Organization Section 1.
 At the request of any member, a committee may be established by the Board of Directors.
 Members of a committee shall work in union to achieve the purposes of the committee, and may be composed of any association member who desires to be part of said committee.
 Appointments to a committee are not permitted.
 Committees shall make recommendations to the Board of Directors.

 Standing Committees Section 2.
 The Association shall have at least three committees: